 - Balanced nutrition

-6. ORIJEN Grain-Free Senior Dry Dog Food 23.5-lb
+6. ORIJEN Grain-Free Senior Dry Dog Food, 23.5-lb

-- No grain fillers
+- No common allergens

 7. Nulo FreeStyle Senior Grain-Free Dry Dog Food

-- Supports skin and coat
+- Promotes healthy skin and coat

 - No chicken or egg protein

-- Not for dogs with fish allergies
+- Not suitable for fish-sensitive dogs

 Buying Guide: How to Choose the Best Grain-Free Senior Dog Food